Explore

 • Has your trial or demo experience influenced how you feel about our product?
 If so, how?

-• Which features or elements do you feel the most uncertain about?
+• Which features or areas do you feel most uncertain about?

 • Is there any functionality that you are interested in exploring further?